bruits/maudit/website/content/docs/assets.md

 ```

 To configure Tailwind, add a [`tailwind.config.js` file](https://tailwindcss.com/docs/configuration) to your project's root directory.
 This file will be automatically detected and used by Maudit.

+**Caution:** Tailwind CSS is a JavaScript-based tool, which can introduce significant overhead when used with Maudit.
+It can quickly become a performance bottleneck, potentially accounting for more than 90% of your project's build time.

 ### Scripts